jan-cieslik/cancer_informatics/docs/learning_R/regression_analysis.md

 # Regression Analysis

 **Regression analysis** is a statistical method of analysis.
-Regression can be used to test how effectively you can predict the values of one variable (= *dependent variable*) based on the values of one or more other variables (*independent variables*).
+Regression can be used to test how effectively you can predict the values of one variable (= *dependent variable*) based on the values of one or more other variables (= *independent variables*).
 To do this, you examine the correlation of the variables and develop a prediction function on this basis.
 The higher the correlation between the variables, the better one variable can be predicted by the other.